w3m4/calendar-smallint/README.md

 There are two SQL scripts provided currently - one for PostgreSQL and one for SQL Server.
 Each script is intended to run in their respective databases to create a Dates table.

 The main feature of the Dates dimension table is the use of a smallint as the surrogate primary key.
-This reduces the size of fact tables that would normally store date keys as an integers, e.g. 20160308.
+This reduces the size of fact tables that would normally store date keys as integers, e.g. 20160308.
 Using a 2 byte smallint instead of a 4 byte integer saves twice as much space and should improve performance for very large fact tables.

 Another feature is the use of negative integers to essentially double the date range: